SEO - How Long Till I See Results?

 by BANG!
 Website Design • February 12, 2016

 A common question asked by SEO Clients is "How long till I see results?".
 The short answer is it depends.
 SEO results depend on many factors.

 SEO Results Factors

 The other competition we need to look at is how many other websites or companies out there are targeting that same keyword phrase.
-In Phoenix, typically it's quite a few.
+In Phoenix, typically, it's quite a few.
 There may be 200 other websites out there wanting to rank for that same Phoenix SEO Company phrase.
-So factors such as how long have they been around (see age factor above), how often do they add new and fresh content to their site, and how many in-bound links do they have to their site and from what sources.
-Often when starting a project we find that competitors already have 1,000 or more inbound links to their site.
-We then know from day one this is going to be a long term project with lots of link building needed to beat the competition.
+So factors such as how long have they been around (see age factor above), how often do they add new and fresh content to their site, and how many inbound links do they have to their site and from what sources?
+Often when starting a project, we find that competitors already have 1,000 or more inbound links to their sites.
+We then know from day one this is going to be a long-term project with lots of link-building needed to beat the competition.
 The competition for the phrase and what the competition is doing for their own SEO efforts often dictates what the budget for the SEO project should be.